Dacaspex/Fractal/README.md

 This program can draw and render fractals to images and videos.
 The user can choose between a variety of fractals and color schemes.
 Everything packed in a neat GUI and programmer API.
 The program also provides an option to discover fractals and zoom in very far.
 Create simple animations or complex ones with the animator options.

 ## features currently available
 You can find the latest official release [here](https://github.com/Dacaspex/Fractal/releases/latest).
 THere you can also find a list of all currently available features.
+Discover the projects for upcoming features or changes.

 ## About the project
 This project is mainly for fun.
 I am not planning on making this for commercial use.
 I enjoy to solve the challenges that come up by such a project.
 Drawing fractals can be really interesting, but making beautiful color schemes/images/animations can be very tricky.
 I try to provide a soution for this problem by creating a nice user interface and also a programmer API.